-You can still receive a personal injury settlement or Social Security disability benefits even if you owe child support.
-However, the amount you owe in child support may affect the amount of money you personally receive from your settlement or benefits.
+You can still receive a personal injury settlement or Social Security disability benefits if you owe child support.
+But the amount you owe in child support may affect the amount of money you personally receive from your settlement or benefits.

 Child Support and Your Personal Injury Settlement

-Every case is different.
+Every personal injury case is different.
 For information specific to how a settlement might affect your child support obligations, we recommend speaking with an Indiana personal injury lawyer.

 In general, however, there are three common things that may affect your child support obligations: liens, lost wages, and punitive damages.